-- Group pupils into pairs (2s) and set them up on a small marked out court facing a wall. - Player one throws a ball against the wall so that it bounces or lands within the court. - Player two can allow the ball to bounce once before catching it and then throwing it back against the wall to player one. - Players continue passing back and forth to each other.
-If the ball bounces twice on the court, or it lands outside the court the players restart from zero. - Each pair keeps score of how many throws they complete with no errors.
+- Split group participants into pairs (2s) and set them up on a small marked out court facing a wall. - Participant one throws a ball against the wall so that it bounces or lands within the court. - Participant two can allow the ball to bounce once before catching it and then throwing it back against the wall to player one. - Participants continue passing back and forth to each other.
+If the ball bounces twice on the court, or it lands outside the court, the participants restart from zero. - Each pair keeps a score of how many throws they complete with no errors.